 Cork Flooring Pros and Cons

 Offering warmth, comfort, quietness, and easy maintenance, cork is a smart, sustainable flooring option that is growing in popularity amongst many commercial facilities in today’s market.
-But is it the right choice for your facility?
-Decide for yourself by weighing the good and the bad with these cork flooring pros and cons.
+However, is it the correct choice for your facility?
+Here, you will be able to decide for yourself by weighing the good and the bad with these cork flooring pros and cons.

 Pros of Cork Flooring